-Philadelphia's Keys To Success: Five Ways the Eagles Can Beat the Detroit Lions
+Keys To Success: 5 Ways The Philadelphia Eagles Can Beat The Detroit Lions

 The Philadelphia Eagles lost a week one heart breaker to the Green Bay Packers, now focusing on their week two match up against the Detroit Lions.
 The Lions are also coming off a heart breaking loss against the Chicago Bears, on a disputed touchdown call.

 Both of these teams were dangerously close to putting a win in the column week one, and they are looking to get back on the field and secure their first.
 With both teams walking off of disappointing losses, and many wild cards thrown into the mix, this promises to be a great match up.

 Here are five ways the Eagles can win against the Lions in week two:

 5. Michael Vick Has To Show Up To Win